Chriz97/Master_Thesis/README.md

-# Analysis of Nvidia DLSS, Intel XeSS and AMD FSR
-## Evaluating Performance and Gaming Scenario Adaptability in Modern Video Gaming
+# Analysis of Nvidia DLSS, Intel XeSS and AMD FSR: Evaluating Performance and Gaming Scenario Adaptability in Modern Video Gaming

+## Introduction

+##